 Consortium of 9 leading vehicle electrification experts have revealed the results of their joint 3 year pan-European research project.
 The presented e-drive combines myriad of innovations in components and sub-systems, as well as full system integration by Punch Powertrain, together resulting in overall efficiency increase of around 15% and a cost reduction of approximately 8%.

 EU research to boost electrification

 Reduction of emissions through vehicle electrification and reduced use of rare earth materials is crucial to improving our overall environmental impact.
 Affordability and efficiency are essential to boost NEV adoption and require rapid innovation progress.
 ModulED is a research project funded under the European Green Vehicles Initiative, that brings together 9 expert suppliers in different fields of electrification in order to address this challenge.
-The project aims at generating and disseminating innovation on the next generation electric drives for electrified and electric vehicles, focusing on high efficiency, significant cost reduction and a reduction of use of heavy rare earth materials.
+The project aims at generating and disseminating innovation on the next generation electric drives for electrified and electric vehicles, focusing on high efficiency, significant cost reduction and a reduction of use of heavy rare earth

 Outperforming state-of-the-art e-drive units